python/cpython/Doc/library/compileall.rst

    the ``-s``, ``-p`` and ``-e`` options described above.
    They may be specified as ``str``, ``bytes`` or :py:class:`os.PathLike`.

-   If *hardlink_dupes* is true, hardlinks are used to prevent duplicates if ``.pyc`` files for multiple optimization levels have the same content.
+   If *hardlink_dupes* is true and two ``.pyc`` files with different optimization level have the same content, use hard links to consolidate duplicate files.

    .. versionchanged:: 3.2
       Added the *legacy* and *optimize* parameter.